 All regular staff employees and faculty with 12 month appointments are eligible for paid vacation leave in accordance with the following State of Texas schedule.
-A regular part-time employee shall earn a pro rata share based upon the percent of time worked.
+A regular part-time employee shall earn and carry forward a pro rata share based upon the percent of time worked.
+Vacation shall be earned in accordance with the following schedule: